top of page

 3. You Can Actually Rest (Which Is Priceless)

 One of the biggest things clients say is: “I finally got to switch off.”
+Whether it’s:

 • Sleeping while someone watches the baby